STMicroelectronics/BlueSTSDK_Python/README.md

 ## Running the application examples
 To run the BlueST application examples please follow the steps below:
  1. Clone the repository containing the BlueST SDK and the BlueST examples.
- 2. Add the parent folder of the "blue_st_sdk" package to the "PYTHONPATH" environment variable.
+ 2. Add the "BlueSTSDK_Python" folder to the "PYTHONPATH" environment variable.
 On Linux:
     ```Shell
-    $ export PYTHONPATH=/home/<user>/.../<parent-of-blue_st_sdk>/
+    $ export PYTHONPATH=/home/<user>/BlueSTSDK_Python/
     ```
  3. Enter the BlueST examples folder and run the main scripts:
     ```Shell